documentationfor yFiles for HTML 3.0.0.1

 Customizing the Reconnection Gesture

-The actual dragging is mediated by IHandle implementations and by default a PortRelocationHandle is used.
-It provides a number of settings which control behavior and appearance of the handle.
-The most common are listed below:
+The actual dragging is managed by IHandle implementations, and by default, a PortRelocationHandle is used.
+It provides a number of settings that control the behavior and appearance of the handle.
+The most common settings are listed below:

 showPortCandidatesWhether to show port candidates.
-Default is true.
+The default is true.

-showHitPortOwnerCandidatesOnlyWhether to show the candidates of hit IPortOwners only.
-Default is true.
+showHitPortOwnerCandidatesOnlyWhether to show only the candidates of the IPortOwner that was hit.
+The default is true.

 showTargetHighlightWhether the owner of the current port candidate should be highlighted.
-Default is true.
+The default is true.

-Additionally, the maximum distance the pointer may be away of a candidate in order to be snapped to the candidate can be set via maximumSnapDistance.
+Additionally, the maximum distance the pointer can be from a candidate to snap to it can be set via maximumSnapDistance.

 The appearance of the edge during the movement gesture can be determined with visualization.
-The effect is visualized below, default is DUMMY:
+The effect is visualized below.
+The default is PLACEHOLDER:

 Visualization modes during edge reconnection